The high-order nonrelativistic Hamiltonian of electromagnetic system: The nonrelativistic Hamiltonians of scalar, spinor and vector particles

 The FW Hamiltonian $\hat H_{F W}=e^{i S}\left(\hat H-i \partial_{t}\right) e^{-i S}$ can be derived by commutator form \cite{PhysRevA.82.052520}

-the definition of recurrence relation is $[{A}^{(n+1)},{B}] =[{A},[{A}^{(n)},{B}]]$ and $[{A}^{(0)},B] =B$.
-The operator $S$ is always expanded by odd terms.
-And the odd terms of the Hamiltonian are cancelled up to be higher-order.
-In another word, in the order of magnitude we need, we can always suppress the odd terms to smaller contributions and make the positive and negative part no longer couple with each other.
-At the same time, the momentum of charged particles is expanded with this process.
-However, with the increase of the order of magnitude, the transformation process will become bloated and complicated.
-This is because the decoupling is synchronized with the momentum expansion in the traditional FW transformation.
+where recurrence relations $[{A}^{(n+1)},{B}] =[{A},[{A}^{(n)},{B}]]$ and $[{A}^{(0)},B] =B$ are used.
+According to the commutator, the odd terms can be suppressed to smaller contributions and make the positive and negative part no longer coupling with each other up to the accuracy of requirements.
+However, with the increase of the order of magnitude, this process will become bloated and complicated.
+Because the decoupling is synchronized with the momentum expansion and potential expansion in the traditional FW transformation.

-In this work, we try to expand the Hamiltonian with the electromagnetic potential.
-The first FW transformation we chosen will produce the exact form of the relativistic energy $\sqrt{p^2+m^2}$ of free particle, and the reminder odd terms are eliminated by applying subsequent transformation with $S$ expanded in the power of the potential.
+By DKH approach, the Hamiltonian is expanded with the electromagnetic potential.
+The first transformation will produce the exact form of the relativistic energy $\sqrt{p^2+m^2}$ of free particle, and the reminder odd terms are eliminated by applying subsequent transformation Eq.(\ref{FWperturbation}).
+The Hamiltonian is expanded in the power of the potential.